zer0def/nginxinc-kubernetes-ingress/docs/content/technical-specifications.md

 |Debian-based image | ``debian:12-slim`` | NGINX Plus JavaScript and OpenTracing modules<br><br>OpenTracing tracers for Jaeger<br><br>Zipkin and Datadog | [F5 NGINX Ingress Controller](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/nginxinc.nginx_ingress_premium) | amd64 |
 {{% /bootstrap-table %}}

+---

-### Custom Images
+### Custom images

-You can customize an existing Dockerfile or use it as a reference to create a new one, which is necessary for the following cases:
+You can customize an existing Dockerfile or use it as a reference to create a new one, which is necessary when:

 - Choosing a different base image.
 - Installing additional NGINX modules.

+---

-## Supported Helm Versions
+## Supported Helm versions

 NGINX Ingress Controller can be [installed]({{< relref "/installation/installing-nic/installation-with-helm.md" >}}) using Helm 3.0 or later.